Enriqe/CanvasCompiler/docs/TO-DO.md

 # TODO

-* IMPLEMENT TYPES STACK IN QUAD_CONTROLLER:
-* * should be in var declaration, expressions, function params, function signature
+* Function semantics
+* * pass correct no. of args, check return type
 * * test with global vars, then with functions

-* START WITH LOOPS QUADS
-* START WITH FUNCTION QUADS
+* Function quads
-* START WITH VM
+* VM

 * CREATE AUTOMATED TESTS, TO RUN EVERYTIME WE DO CHANGE